 Use of the VARX Model

-As discussed in Section III, the VARX model was chosen to model the time series because there are multiple time series to be considered jointly.
+The VARX model was chosen to model the time series because there are multiple time series to be considered jointly.
 The Y∆imp and Y∆new time series were both considered exogenous, so that hypothetical future values could be considered when comparing release plans.

-By selecting Kmin = 4, a maximum model order is obtained by

-So models of order 1 through pmax = 6 were estimated for later diagnostic checking.
+And by selecting Kmin = 4, a maximum model order of pmax = 6 is obtained, so only model orders 1 through 6 were estimated for later diagnostic checking.

 Model Diagnostic Checking

 Candidate models were tested for stability and inadequacy.
 A 5% significance level was used in the Ljung-Box test.
-The results for each windowed period are shown in Table III.
-All model orders were stable for all windowed periods.
+All model orders were found stable for all windowed periods.
 Several model orders were found to be inadequate, specifically orders 1-2 for period W2-79, and order 5 for period W158−235.

-Results of running stability and Ljung-Box test on each windowed period.